mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/operations/index.md

 # Resource Management

-Configure toleration's, affinity, nodeSelector etc., on pods launched from pipelineruns by creating a tekton's [pod template](https://github.com/tektoncd/pipeline/blob/v0.14.2/docs/podtemplates.md) and configuring the repository to use it.
-[Follow the guide here](resource-management/)
+You can configure tolerations, affinity, nodeSelector, etc. on pods launched from pipelineruns by creating a Tekton [pod template](https://github.com/tektoncd/pipeline/blob/v0.14.2/docs/podtemplates.md) and configuring the repository to use it.
+[Follow the guide here.](resource-management/)